Fundraising for your startup? We’ve got you covered at TechCrunch Disrupt 2021 – TechCrunch

 You’ve Raised Your Seed Round — Now What?
 Preparing for Your Series A

 You cleared the first hurdle: initial funding is in the bank.
 You’re hiring more talent, seeing the beginnings of a finished product with clear evidence of traction and experiencing the coveted growth that previously felt just out of reach.
 Before you know it, the decision to raise for what is arguably the most competitive round is staring you in the face.
-Join Samsung Next’s David Lee alongside founders Kadie Okwudili (Agapé), Andy Hoang (Aviron), and Jim Bugwadia (Nirmata) as they discuss the learnings and nuances of bridging Seed to Series A. Presented by Samsung Next.
+Join Samsung Next’s David Lee alongside founders Kadie Okwudili (Agapé), Andy Hoang (Aviron) and Jim Bugwadia (Nirmata) as they discuss the learnings and nuances of bridging seed to Series A. Presented by Samsung Next.

 Where to Cut and Where to Spend in First-Check Fundraising

 Every time a founder raises financing, they usually have one goal: growth.
 But what does that actually mean?
 And how do you begin divvying up your new capital between the various goals your startup is barreling toward?
-In this panel, which includes Harlem Capital’s Henri Pierre-Jacques, Equal Ventures’ Richard Kerby, and BBG Ventures’ Nisha Dua, you will learn about how to spend your investment the best way, balancing runway with classic startup rigor.
+In this panel, which includes Harlem Capital’s Henri Pierre-Jacques, Equal Ventures’ Richard Kerby and BBG Ventures’ Nisha Dua, you will learn about how to spend your investment the best way, balancing runway with classic startup rigor.

 How Circle’s $4.5B Public Listing Will Change Startup Fundraising